MAYZGitHub/mayz-contracts/README.md

 ## Introduction
 Welcome to the MAYZ Protocol Smart Contracts Repository.
 This repository contains the core smart contracts that power the MAYZ Protocol, a decentralized finance (DeFi) ecosystem built on the Cardano blockchain.
 Our contracts are written in Plutus, Cardano's native smart contract language, aiming to democratize finance by providing a permissionless platform for creating and managing investment funds, facilitating liquidity, and empowering users through innovative mechanisms.

-For a detailed overview of the protocol's smart contracts, datums, redeemers, and their interactions, please refer to the [Smart Contracts](./docs/SMART-CONTRACTS.md) Documentation.
+For a detailed overview of the protocol's smart contracts, datums, redeemers, and their interactions, please refer to the [Smart Contracts](./docs/SMART-CONTRACTS.md) documentation.

 ## Current Status